atoponce/dl.suckless.org/README.md

     $ gpg --verify sha256sums.txt.asc

 #### Verifying with Minisign
-Or alternatively, you can verify the sha256sums.txt.minisig signature using [Minisign](https://github.com/jedisct1/minisign) from Frank Denis for those who don't want to rely on OpenPGP:
+Or alternatively, you can verify my sha256sums.txt.minisig signature using [Minisign](https://github.com/jedisct1/minisign) from Frank Denis for those who don't want to rely on OpenPGP: